-- "Management Fees" are the fees generally calculated on Arena Investors' various segregated client accounts and private pooled investment vehicles, as well as the Arena FINCOs, as a percentage of assets under management ("AUM").
-Management fees for separately managed accounts may be based on a percentage of the fair value of invested capital for the account during the ramp-up phase. - "Incentive Fees" are the fees generally calculated as a percentage of net profits earned by clients of Arena Investors as of the end of each fiscal year or applicable withdrawal date related to client accounts subject to a "high water mark" and loss carryforward provisions for each measurement date. - "Asset Servicing Fees" are the fees generally earned in connection with the monitoring and servicing of the illiquid portion of clients' investment portfolio.
+- "Management Fees" are the fees generally calculated on Arena Investors' various segregated client accounts and private pooled investment vehicles, as a percentage of assets under management ("AUM"), and the fees generally calculated on Arena FINCOs, as a percentage of net assets. - "Incentive Fees" are the fees generally calculated as a percentage of net profits earned by clients of Arena Investors, including the Arena FINCOs, as of the end of each fiscal year or applicable withdrawal date related to client accounts subject to a "high water mark" and loss carryforward provisions for each measurement date. - "Asset Servicing Fees" are the fees generally earned in connection with the monitoring and servicing of the illiquid portion of clients' investment portfolio, including the Arena FINCOs.

-Arena Investors has established a U.S. onshore fund, Arena Special Opportunities Fund, LP and offshore funds, Arena Special Opportunities Fund (Cayman), LP and Arena Special Opportunities Fund (Cayman 2), LLC, as commingled investment vehicles.
-Arena Investors continues to be in discussions with potential clients for additional capital to invest in its various pools, in accordance with its business strategy.
+Arena Investors has established U.S. onshore funds Arena Special Opportunities Fund, LP, Arena Special Opportunities Partners I, LP and Arena Special Opportunities Partners (Feeder) I, LP as well as offshore funds, Arena Special Opportunities Fund (Cayman), LP, Arena Special Opportunities Fund (Cayman 2), LLC and Arena Special Opportunities Partners (Cayman) I, LP, as commingled investment vehicles.
+Arena Investors continues to be in discussions with potential clients for additional capital to invest in its various pools, in accordance with its business strategy, including separately managed accounts.

 AI, an Arena Investors entity, is a limited partnership established under the laws of Delaware.
 Arena Investors GP, LLC ("AIGP"), a limited liability company established under the laws of Delaware, is the general partner of AI.
-WAHII, a Delaware LLC, is the sole limited partner of AI and the sole member of AIGP.
-WCA and BP LLC are currently the only members of WAHII.
-BP LLC has been provided with certain rights to receive an equity ownership position in WAHII.
+AIGH, a Delaware LLC, is the sole limited partner of AI and the sole member of AIGP.
+WCA and BP LLC are currently the only members of AIGH.
+BP LLC has been provided with certain rights to receive an equity ownership position in AIGH.

-The membership interests in WAHII include both an equity percentage, which represents a right to participate in distributions of the capital of WAHII ("Equity Percentage") and a profit percentage, which represents a right to participate in distributions of the profits of WAHII ("Profit Percentage").
-Initially, 100% of the Equity Percentage in WAHII was held by WCA with 51% of the Profit Percentage held by WCA and 49% of the Profit Percentage held by BP LLC.
+The membership interests in AIGH include both an equity percentage, which represents a right to participate in distributions of the capital of AIGH ("Equity Percentage") and a profit percentage, which represents a right to participate in distributions of the profits of AIGH ("Profit Percentage").
+Initially, 100% of the Equity Percentage in AIGH was held by Westaim (through its wholly-owned subsidiary, WCA) with 51% of the Profit Percentage held by BP LLC.

-Under the limited liability company agreement of WAHII dated as of August 31, 2015 among WCA and BP LLC, as amended and restated as of May 23, 2016, as further amended and restated as of November 27, 2019 (the "Second Amended and Restated WAHII LLCA"), BP LLC was provided with the right to "earn-in" to up to a 75% equity ownership position in WAHII based on meeting certain pre-established thresholds of Arena Investors' AUM and profitability measured by TTM EBITDA Margin (as defined in the Second Amended and Restated WAHII LLCA).
+Under the limited liability company agreement of AIGH dated as of August 31, 2015 among WCA and BP LLC, as amended and restated as of May 23, 2016, as further amended and restated as of November 27, 2019 (the "Second Amended and Restated AIGH LLCA"), BP LLC was provided with the right to "earn-in" to up to a 75% equity ownership position in AIGH based on meeting certain pre-established thresholds of Arena Investors' AUM and profitability measured by TTM EBITDA Margin (as defined in the Second Amended and Restated AIGH LLCA).
 The initial earn-in entitlement of 49% of the equity ownership will be achieved once Arena Investor's AUM reaches or exceeds \$1 billion and its TTM EBITDA Margin reaches or exceeds 35% (the "Initial Threshold").
 Additional increases in AUM and TTM EBITDA Margin will result in additional earn-ins until the maximum earn-in ownership level of 75% is reached by Arena Investor's AUM reaching or exceeding \$5 billion and its TTM EBITDA Margin 60%.